rebazp/P5CherryLeaves/README.md

 * Cherry tree foliage afflicted by powdery mildew displays unique visual characteristics when contrasted with the appearance of healthy cherry leaves.

 ### Validation
-* Dataset Examination: Confirm the hypothesis through exploratory data analysis (EDA) of the dataset, employing techniques like visualizing samples of both healthy and powdery mildew-affected cherry leaves to detect any discernible patterns or distinctions.
+* **Dataset Examination**: Confirm the hypothesis through exploratory data analysis (EDA) of the dataset, employing techniques like visualizing samples of both healthy and powdery mildew-affected cherry leaves to detect any discernible patterns or distinctions.

-* Model Creation: Develop a machine learning (ML) model utilizing Convolutional Neural Networks (CNNs) to discern between healthy and powdery mildew-infected cherry leaves.
+* **Model Creation**: Develop a machine learning (ML) model utilizing Convolutional Neural Networks (CNNs) to discern between healthy and powdery mildew-infected cherry leaves.
 Validate the model's efficacy and performance using suitable validation methods.

-* Assessment: Assess the model's effectiveness on an independent test set to verify its capacity to generalize.
+* **Assessment**: Assess the model's effectiveness on an independent test set to verify its capacity to generalize.
 Utilize metrics like accuracy to gauge its proficiency in identifying powdery mildew.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 #### Business requirements
-* Visual Discrimination: Utilize visual representations of cherry leaf images to distinguish between healthy leaves and those afflicted by powdery mildew.
+* **Visual Discrimination**: Utilize visual representations of cherry leaf images to distinguish between healthy leaves and those afflicted by powdery mildew.
 This facilitates the identification of any unique features present in affected leaves.

-* Prediction: Construct a machine learning (ML) model capable of predicting whether a cherry leaf is healthy or infected with powdery mildew, based on visual cues extracted from the images.
+* **Prediction**: Construct a machine learning (ML) model capable of predicting whether a cherry leaf is healthy or infected with powdery mildew, based on visual cues extracted from the images.

 #### Rationale
-* Data Visualization: Employing visual analysis of the dataset aids in comprehending the characteristics and disparities within healthy and afflicted cherry leaves, facilitating the selection and extraction of relevant features for model development.
+* **Data Visualization**: Employing visual analysis of the dataset aids in comprehending the characteristics and disparities within healthy and afflicted cherry leaves, facilitating the selection and extraction of relevant features for model development.

-* ML Tasks: Implementing Convolutional Neural Networks (CNNs) harnesses the power of deep learning to automatically discern and recognize intricate patterns within images, thereby enabling precise classification between healthy and affected leaves.
+* **ML Tasks**: Implementing Convolutional Neural Networks (CNNs) harnesses the power of deep learning to automatically discern and recognize intricate patterns within images, thereby enabling precise classification between healthy and affected leaves.

 ## ML Business Case
-* Enhanced Efficiency: The adoption of a machine learning (ML) system for immediate identification of powdery mildew on cherry leaves leads to a substantial reduction in manual inspection time, thereby enhancing the overall efficiency of the process.
+* **Enhanced Efficiency**: The adoption of a machine learning (ML) system for immediate identification of powdery mildew on cherry leaves leads to a substantial reduction in manual inspection time, thereby enhancing the overall efficiency of the process.

-* Scalability and Reproducibility: Achieving success in this initiative has the potential to facilitate the deployment of comparable ML-driven detection systems for various other crops.
+* **Scalability and Reproducibility**: Achieving success in this initiative has the potential to facilitate the deployment of comparable ML-driven detection systems for various other crops.
 This would bolster scalability and reproducibility across diverse agricultural contexts.

 ## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-* Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).
+### **Project Overview**

+* Provides an extensive summary of powdery mildew, a fungal disease impacting cherry trees, detailing its characteristics, effects, and management approaches.
+* Describes powdery mildew as a fungal infection affecting various plants, notably cherry trees, thriving in warm, humid conditions.
+* Explains its appearance as a powdery, white growth on leaves, shoots, and sometimes on the fruit.
+* Notes that the dataset is acquired from Kaggle and includes images of both healthy cherry leaves and leaves affected by powdery mildew.
+* Encourages readers to refer to the Project README file for additional information.
+* Highlights the project's primary business requirements:
+* Visually differentiating between healthy and powdery mildew-infected cherry leaves
+* Developing a predictive model for leaf health assessment.

+* #### **Dataset Details**

+* Obtained from Kaggle, comprising over 4,000 images from the client's crop fields, showcasing healthy and powdery mildew-infected cherry leaves.
+* Promotes exploration of the dataset and encourages reading of the README file for deeper insights.

+* #### **Business Objectives**

+1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

+2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+* ### **Project Hypothesis**

+* States that powdery mildew-affected cherry leaves display distinct visual patterns, particularly along the leaf edges, distinguishing them from healthy leaves.
+* Emphasizes the identification of these unique patterns and proposes validation through exploratory data analysis (EDA) on the dataset, including visualization of healthy and affected cherry leaf samples.

+* ### **Leaf Visualizer**

+* Generates healthy and mildew-infected leaves for visual comparison, aiding in distinguishing between the two.
+* Allows users to refresh the montage, select labels for viewing specific subsets of images, and adjust montage sizes.
+* Provides a grid of randomly selected images based on chosen labels for visual inspection.

+* #### **Visual Contrast**

+* Discernible variances are noted between typical and variant images.
+* The shapes of both powdery mildew-infected and healthy leaves remain identifiable.
+* Notable variations in color distinguish between healthy and powdery mildew-infected leaves, with healthy leaves displaying a more vibrant green hue.
+* Users can update the montage by activating the 'Create Montage' option.
+* The tool permits users to choose labels to view specific image subsets.
+* It presents a grid of randomly selected images corresponding to the selected label.
+* Users can customize montage dimensions by adjusting the number of rows and columns.

+* ### **Mildew Identification**

+* The client's aim is to ascertain whether a specific leaf is afflicted by mildew.

+* #### **Real-Time Prediction and Data Retrieval**
+* Enables users to upload samples of mildew-infected leaves for immediate prediction.

+* Offers the choice to acquire a collection of mildew-infected and healthy leaf images from Kaggle.

+* #### **Real-Time Prediction Feature**
+* Users have the option to upload individual or multiple leaf images for assessment.

+* Provides details regarding the uploaded image(s) such as name and size.

+* Adjusts the size of the uploaded image(s) to fit the prediction model (via the resize_input_image function).

+* Utilizes a pre-existing model to forecast the likelihood and classification of mildew infection (through the load_model_and_predict function).

+* Visualizes the predictions and their corresponding probabilities (via the plot_predictions_probabilities function).

+* #### **Analysis Report**

+* Produces a report table presenting the names of uploaded images alongside their respective prediction outcomes.

+* Offers the choice to download the report as a CSV file.

+* ### **ML Performance**

+* #### **Train, Validation, and Test Set Label Distribution**
+* Illustrates the distribution of labels across the training, validation, and test datasets through an image display.

+* #### **Model Progression**
+* Graphically represents the training accuracy and losses of the model throughout its training period.

+* Consists of distinct images illustrating the model's training accuracy (model_training_acc.png) and training losses (model_training_losses.png).

+* #### **Overall Performance on Test Set**
+* Offers a structured presentation of the model's evaluation metrics on the test dataset.

+* Retrieves and showcases the evaluation outcomes for loss and accuracy using the load_test_evaluation function.

-## Unfixed Bugs
+* ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment